coopersully/halara.net/content/english/blog/season-three.md

     * **"Infernium** (ARMOR SET)
     * **"The Starless Night"** (SWORD)
     * **"Miner's Hard hat"** (HELMET)
+## Mobs
-- "Cave Traders" now spawn rarely on players while mining.
+- **"Cave Traders"** now spawn rarely on players while mining.
 They offer rare (and sometimes random) trades for minerals, food, potions, and exclusive treasure items.

+# Balances
+- The Ultimate-exclusive **/warp Hideout** has been revamped with and experience cycler!
-- Economy is being re-balanced slowly, so you may see some updates to the prices of spawners, etc.
+- **Economy is being re-balanced** slowly, so you may see some updates to the prices of spawners, etc.

+# Upcoming content
+- There should be some major changes upcoming with optimization of economy and new ways to spend, buy, and more.
+- Seasonal vaults are being upgraded!
+You will soon be able to purchase additonal season vaults as well as vault perks.
+- Teams are coming soon- share money, land, items, and... taxes?